opensearch-project/project-website/_posts/2025-11-06-lucene-hnsw-performance-deep-dive.md

 ### Optimize index structure with force merge

-For read-heavy indices, using the [Force Merge API](https://opensearch.org/docs/latest/api-reference/index-apis/forcemerge/) to consolidate a shard into a single segment can significantly improve caching efficiency.
+For read-heavy indexes, using the [Force Merge API](https://opensearch.org/docs/latest/api-reference/index-apis/forcemerge/) to consolidate a shard into a single segment can significantly improve caching efficiency.
 A single, contiguous graph file is more predictable for the OS to manage in the page cache than dozens of smaller, fragmented files, making your system less susceptible to thrashing.

 ---